 Back to School

 Undokai is an annual athletic event held in October.
-Every student attending the Southeast Japanese School is encouraged to participate in the various games that take place throughout the day.
+Every student attending the Southeast Japanese School will participate in the various sport games at a nearby park.

 The Seven-five-three Festival is held in November each year at local Shrines in Japan.
-At Southeast Japanese School, students learn about the festival and a few students will be dressed in the traditional kimono for the occasion.
+At Southeast Japanese School, students learn about the festival and a few students will have the opportunity to dress in the traditional kimono for the occasion.